Best Diaper Bag 2018

 So what’s not to like?
 Some folks complained that the straps aren’t wide enough for their comfort.
 Others noted it seemed heavy at almost three pounds (2.6 lbs. to be exact)—when you fill it with gear, it isn’t light weight.
 Overall, however, complaints are few and far between.
 We highly recommend the DadGear Backpack Diaper Bag.

 Best Tote Diaper Bag.
 Okay, you need more than a basic bag—but you don’t want to spend the equivalent of a used car price on a diaper bag?
-Our readers love the Skip Hop line of bags (skiphop.com).
-Skip Hop offers nine different designs, but our favorite is the Skip Hop Duo ($40-$70).
+Our readers love the Skip Hop line of bags.
+The brand offers a dozen different designs, but our favorite is the Skip Hop Duo ($47.99).

 The Duo is their largest bag with eleven pockets including a cell phone pocket, magnetic closures instead of zippers and their cool Shuttle Clips, which allow you to clip it to a stroller.
 Yes, it has a shoulder strap too and changing pad, as you’d expect plus it comes in eleven colors and patterns:

 Some parents say the bag holds less than they expected and the magnetic closures don’t work as well if you stuff the bag really full.
 Those complaints aside, Skip Hop is a great option if you are looking for a full-size diaper bag with a bit more style.
-The Duo also comes in one other versions with fancier fabrics (and only nine pockets): the Special Edition.
+The Duo also comes in one other versions (Special Edition) with fancier fabrics and only nine pockets.

-Best Breast Pump Bag: Ju-Ju-Be If you only received the basic pump motor and collection set from your insurance company, Ju-Ju-Be makes two aftermarket breast pump bags to store and carry your pump: the Be Supplied ($125, pictured above) and the Be Pumped ($200 pictured below).
+Best Breast Pump Bag: Ju-Ju-Be If you only received the basic pump motor and collection set from your insurance company, Ju-Ju-Be makes two aftermarket breast pump bags to store and carry your pump: the Be Supplied ($125, pictured above) and the Be Pumped ($160.00,pictured below).

 Both options have a dedicated giant pocket insulated for sound so you can keep it in the bag and muffle the sound of some of the louder pumps out there.
 The Be Supplied is the basic model with four pockets and a detachable messenger strap.
 It’s also treated with teflon and has luggage feet to protect surfaces.

 In the larger Be Pumped they’ve added additional pockets like a cell phone pocket, four mesh pockets and two zippered pockets and a changing/staging pad.
-Also included is the Be Equipped set of wet bag, mini bottle cooler and organizer bag ($50 if you buy it separately).
+Also included is the Be Equipped set of wet bag, mini bottle cooler and organizer bag (Out of stock if you buy it separately).